The Film Prize Team

 Frank W. Albers

 studied Film, German Philology and Cultural Anthropology in Erlangen, Marburg and Siegen (MA).
 Festival director of the goEast – Festival of Central and Eastern European Film, Wiesbaden (2004 – Oct 2008), and of the German TV-Crime-Stories-Festival in Wiesbaden from 2009 to 2012 together with Barbara Dierksen.
 Member of diverse juries.
 She developed concepts, exhibitions and film series for Filmvilla Nürnberg, ZKM Center for Art and Media Karlsruhe, Kulturamt Wiesbaden, Offenbach University of Art and Design (Moving Image Biennial 2013, Frankfurt.) and particulary for the Deutsches Filmmuseum and Deutsches Filminstitut (DIF) in Frankfurt.
 For twenty years now she is working for this German cinematheque, curating exhibitions, programming film series, organizing special events like the programm at the re-opening of the house in 2011.
 Since summer 2013 she is head of the film literacy department at Deutsches Filminstitut (DIF).
-As former curator, Christine developed the program of the Film Prize of the Robert Bosch Stiftung continuously.
+As former curator, she developed the program of the Film Prize of the Robert Bosch Stiftung continuously.
 Today she is part of the Film Prize team as advisor.

 is an independent filmmaker and video producer based in Stuttgart, Germany.
 He studied Audiovisual Media at the Stuttgart Media University, completing with diploma degree.
 Since then he is working for German TV stations and different film production companies.
 With his own production company Traube47 he specialized in projects with a cultural or social attitude, like the award winning documentary about an NGO in Uganda or his films for international museums like the Dutch National Motor Museum.
 Steffen produces all the trailers and web films around the Film Prize program.